Sonochemistry and cavitation

 Special industrial systems

-Everywave has designed special systems TRD1L and UDS4L / TBL4L for large-scale industrial applications with high power in continuous flow, with flow cells and a tubular reactor.
+Everywave has designed special systems STEP:WAVE and FLOW:WAVE for large-scale industrial applications with high power in continuous flow, with flow cells and a tubular reactor.

 These systems can be used in specialized industrial sonochemistry thanks to: